Brohammer5/Outlands-Server/README.md

 ## Issues
 There will not be alot of the server files and configs!
-However you are able to report  Any Issue you found with plugins listed below!
+However you are able to report.
+Any Issue you found with plugins listed below!